anthonyss09/BarkMate/README.md

 ## What is Bark Mate?

-Bark Mate is a social media aplication for dog lovers centered around bartering dog walks, creating community and sharing content.
+Bark Mate is a social media application for dog lovers centered around bartering dog walks, creating community and sharing content.

 ## Considerations and goals